'He will know how to do it' - Bielsa on Phillips' time at Leeds amid paper talk

-'He will know how to do it' - Marcelo Bielsa on Kalvin Phillips' time with Leeds United amid Manchester United talk
+Marcelo Bielsa on Kalvin Phillips' time with Leeds United as contract talks go on amid Manchester United chatter

-Marcelo Bielsa believes reported Manchester United target Kalvin Phillips would leave boyhood club Leeds United in the right way if the time came.
+It is only natural that football is trying to find a new home for Leeds United's Kalvin Phillips.

+Football craves transfer speculation whenever a ball isn't being kicked and when a player is perceived to be good, very good in fact, it is almost a duty for the sport, the industry rather than the game, to try and move them on to where it feels they should rightfully be.

+Phillips - it seems - is required to be next, no matter how much he loves his hometown team.
+There is some truth to the fact that his ambition may one day outgrow Leeds.

+United have grand plans for the future but majority owner Andrea Radrizzani is always talking long-term and though the Yorkshire Pirlo is only 25 years young, time waits for no man and their trophy ambitions.

-The Whites midfielder has been at the centre of intense paper talk this week following the emergence of a report crediting the Red Devils with interest in his on-pitch services.
+The Whites midfielder has been at the centre of intense paper talk this week following the emergence of a report crediting Manchester United with interest in his services.

-Phillips has become a focal point for his hometown team after helping lead United back to the Premier League and has now gone on to establish himself as an England regular under Gareth Southgate.
+Phillips has become a focal point for Leeds - both on and off the pitch - standing for everything that is good about the city and the club.
+He led Marcelo Bielsa's men back to the Premier League after 16 years away and has gone on to establish himself as an England regular under Gareth Southgate, helping his nation to the Euro 2020 final.

-The Yorkshire Pirlo, as he is affectionately known, has turned himself into one of the best defensive midfielders in Europe under Bielsa's watch.
+He has also been a key vocal figure in the fight against racism amid the taking of the knee movement, firming up his fan favourite status even further.

-A move across the Pennines to the red half of Manchester seems unlikely given his strong connection to the Whites - though memories of fellow academy graduate Alan Smith's infamous switch to Old Trafford are never far from fans' thoughts.
+A move across the Pennines to the red half of Manchester seems unlikely given his strong connection to the Whites - though memories of fellow academy graduate Alan Smith's infamous switch to Old Trafford come quickly to mind.

-The YEP understands Phillips is keen to sign a new deal with Leeds, who are equally determined to secure one of their prize assets to a longer deal, and talks are currently ongoing in LS11.
+Given it would undo all of the good faith he has built up with his adoring public in his home city, it adds a layer of disbelief to the story.
+What is undoubtedly true, is that Phillips is keen to sign a new Leeds deal.
+The club are equally determined to secure a prize asset to a longer deal and talks are ongoing.

-Bielsa was quizzed over this week's speculation ahead of Saturday's clash with Watford in the Premier League, revealing his thoughts on the subject that has filled newspaper pages in recent days.
+Outside noise, though, will rumble on because while Phillips fails to ply his trade in competitions such as the Champions League there will always be a clamour to see him there.
+It is where his talent is heading.

 "It depends on the player.
-It destabilises those who don't know what they want," Bielsa said over whether any transfer chatter could cause Phillips to lose focus at Elland Road.
+It destabilises those who don't know what they want," Bielsa told his pre-Watford press conference whether any transfer chatter could cause Phillips to lose focus at Elland Road.

 "With respect to this situation, I have two things that are very clear but before or after Phillips is going to stop playing for Leeds and in the moment and the way that he does it will convert him into an idol forever, I have a feeling, it is intuition.